-- Note Enter text in the note pane.

-- Toolbar Use the edit toolbar to add images and special formatting to the text.
-Images must be

-uploaded rather than copied and pasted in.
+- Note Enter text in the note pane. - Toolbar Use the edit toolbar to add images and special formatting to the text.
+Images must be uploaded rather than copied and pasted in.

-- >

-Hyperlink selected text.
+- Image: Hyperlink selected text.
 You may need to reset links copied and pasted from another source.

 - Insert a table.

 - > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

-- Indent text.
+- > 🏥 Indent text.

-- Outdent text.
+- > = Outdent text.

 - 2 Remove formatting.

-- \(\omega \) Insert a symbol.
+- ➤ Ω Insert a symbol.

-- Use Insert an emoticon.
+- Use insert an emoticon.

-- Solution

-Solution

-Preview the display of text and images.
+- > \(\frac{1}{2} \) Preview the display of text and images.

 - Upload a file or image.

 - > x Set selected text to subscript.

-- x Set selected text to superscript.
+- > x Set selected text to superscript.

-- Is a long to be seen a long
+- > = Toggle full screen mode for editing and viewing.